tourforge/tourforge.github.io/src/development-environment.md

 You need the following registered accounts:
 - Apple ID
-    - You should only use exactly one account for both the MacBook and iPhone setup
+    - You should only use exactly one unique account for all Apple development devices due to special code signing requirement.
 - Google Account
 - GitHub